louismullie/temp-data/markdown_final/d0be3684-adbf-f176-cf1d-e4df95071abf.md

 Background

 Recent years have witnessed a breakthrough in the therapy of advanced melanoma.
 Ipilimumab, a fully humanized monoclonal IgG1 antibody targeting the immunological checkpoint surface molecule cytotoxic T-lymphocyte-associated antigen 4 (CTLA-4), has been shown to improve the overall survival of patients with metastatic melanoma in clinical trials.
 Dermatologic toxicity is a common drug-related adverse event associated with this treatment.
 Approximately half of the patients treated with ipilimumab will experience rash and/or pruritus.
 For most patients, dermatologic toxicity is the earliest detectable immune-related adverse event, with average onset at 3.6 weeks after the initiation of immunotherapy.
 Typical macroscopic findings include polymorphic, reticular, maculopapular, faintly erythematous rashes on the trunk or extremities and vitiligo.
 Histologically, superficial and deep perivascular lymphocytic infiltrates consisting of CD4+ and CD8+ effector T-cells with a concomitant infiltrate of CD4+ Foxp3+ regulatory T-cells have been observed indicating a partial breach of tolerance to normal skin.

 ---

 ### CDC yellow book 2026: health information for international travel. chapter 9 refugees, immigrants, and migrants [^da1f6b35].
 CDC (2025).
 High credibility.

-Varicella (chickenpox)—disease can be mild in children and more severe in adults or immunocompromised patients, and it presents with 1–2 days of fever followed by a generalized pruritic rash of macules that evolve through papular, vesicular, and pustular stages on an erythematous base that resolve by crusting; lesions often occur in crops and various stages are present simultaneously, so papules, vesicles, pustules, and crusts may all occur at the same time.
+Varicella (chickenpox) — disease can be mild in children and more severe in adults or immunocompromised patients, and it presents with 1–2 days of fever followed by a generalized pruritic rash of macules that evolve through papular, vesicular, and pustular stages on an erythematous base that resolve by crusting; lesions often occur in crops and various stages are present simultaneously, so papules, vesicles, pustules, and crusts may all occur at the same time.

 ---